How Much Will I Pay?

 DEADLINE TO APPLY: January 31 - May 15

-In addition to the financial aid opportunities offered by the University, the Kent School of Social Work also offers various scholarships available to students who plan to practice in rural Kentucky and students with an interest in working in gerontology, policy or legislative areas.
+In addition to the financial aid opportunities offered by the University, the Raymond A. Kent School of Social Work & Family Science also offers various scholarships available to students who plan to practice in rural Kentucky and students with an interest in working in gerontology, policy or legislative areas.
 View the scholarship application document for more information.

 For more information on the admission and application process, please contact our Online Learning Enrollment Counselor at 800.871.8635 or by email at email@example.com.

 To help you proceed through the MSSW program as quickly and successfully as possible, follow your chosen curriculum plan when registering for courses each semester.
-Should you choose a specialization, please refer to the Advanced Standing 30-hour curriculum plans for more information regarding specialization electives.
+Should you choose a concentration, please refer to the Advanced Standing 30-hour curriculum plans for more information regarding concentration electives.

 Foundation Level Courses